SugarcubeGames/splunkmd/0_DistributedEnvironmentSetup.md

 ```
 > **NOTE**: As with the other deployment client apps, set the phone home interval to 60 seconds during development, but set it to something more reasonable once your environment is set up.

-Because the Deployment Server is set up to send the *org_all_forwarder_outputs* app to each splunk client that connectes to it, the HF should receive the app, reboot, and being forwarding internal logs to the indexers.
+Because the Deployment Server is set up to send the *org_cluster_forwarder_outputs* app to each splunk client that connectes to it, the HF should receive the app, reboot, and being forwarding internal logs to the indexers.

 ---
 ---